 The unveiling and opening talk of William Sweetlove’s iconic water bottle sculpture will take place at the V&A Waterfront on the 5th September.
 Dirk Durnez will unveil the sculpture that will remain in the Waterfront for six months alongside an informative board about this meaningful artwork.

 Sweetlove’s iconic large penguin will sit on a bed of plastic bags as an artistic response the V&A’s campaign to eliminate single use plastic.
-A scaled down version of the beloved sculpture will then be auctioned by Art@Africa located by the Clocktower on the (DATE) and the gallery will house a box for anonymous bids until then.

 William Sweetlove is a contemporary Belgium sculptor and avid member of the ‘Cracking Art Group’ based in Italy.
 The main ambition of this group is for its members to spread a vision of the world loaded with elements of irony and ecological awareness.
 In addition to this, Sweetlove holds the belief that his art must also be an antidote to overconsumption, overproduction and often uses his cultural commentary of Dadaism and Pop Art to remark on the effects of climate change.